xe1gyq/starlingx/akraino/starlingx.md

 - Automated software patch installation across all subclouds.
 - Automated synchronization of flavors and images fron central cloud to subclouds.
 - Deploying and running EdgeX in a subcloud.

+#### Source Code

+- Do we have a blueprint directory under source code?

 ### Release 2